Wildergames/blender-quick-exporter/README.md

 ## Creating an Export Package
-An "export package" is a collection of Blender scene objects intended to be exported to a single .fbx file.
+An `Export Package` is a collection of Blender scene objects intended to be exported to a single .fbx file.

 From the Quick Exporter panel, you can create a new export package from the package list.

 Once you've done that, you'll be able to set all the necessary .fbx export settings, as well as a path for your exported .fbx file.

 Once you've set up an export package, you shouldn't need to modify it again.

 ## Exporting an Export Package